-Would you like to grow in your faith journey with God?
-Your faith challenge over the next 23 hours before we meet again is to apply TAG in your life.
-Here is how you can start:
+Would you like to grow closer to your Savior and build your relationship with Him?
+The challenge for you in the next 23 hours before we meet again is to apply T.A.G. into your life.
+To do this, you can start with these simple steps: